WordPress/Advanced-administration-handbook/debug/debug-javascript.md

 # Using Your Browser to Diagnose JavaScript Errors

-If you’re experiencing issues with your interactive functionality this may be due to JavaScript errors or conflicts.
-For example, your flyout menus may be broken, your metaboxes don’t drag, or your add media buttons aren’t working.
+If you're experiencing issues with your interactive functionality this may be due to JavaScript errors or conflicts.
+For example, your flyout menus may be broken, your metaboxes don't drag, or your add media buttons aren't working.
 In order to formulate your support request it helps the team to know what the JavaScript error is.

 This guide will show you how to diagnose JavaScript issues in different browsers.